neurojaym/moseq2-ephys-sync/README.md

 │
 │
 │
-└───ephys_folder/ (this might be e.g. Record Node 10X/ experiment1/ depending on the version of the Open Ephys GUI you're using)
+└───ephys_folder/ (this might be e.g. Record Node 10X/ or experiment1/ depending on the version of the Open Ephys GUI you're using)
 │   │
 │   └───recording1/
 │       │